-- Only the Oleh or Olah who used his or her benefits to purchase the car, will be allowed to drive it.
+- Only the Oleh/Olah who used his/her benefits to purchase the car, will be allowed to drive it, in addition to their spouse.
 (If you would like to receive permission for additional drivers such as family members, friends, etc., you must get written permission from the Customs Authority.)
 Children of Olim who would like to drive a car purchased with rights must have the same address as their parents on the sefach of their Teudat Zehut, following approval as mentioned above.

 The cost of a new car for an Oleh is calculated as follows:

 50% VAT on all vehicles: ([car value + (car value *50%)] + [(car value) + (car value *50%) *17% VAT]) irrespective of engine size or car’s country of origin.
 For example, if the car’s worth is $10,000, it would be calculated as follows:

 Tax on the car: 10,000 x 50% = $5,000

 The car value + the tax = $15,000

 Total tax payment: 5,000 + 2,500 = $7,500